Qualitative research methods

 As with all methods, there are also limitations of focus groups.
 Have a strong voice in the group may mean that others feel intimidated and don't contribute to the interview.
 A good interviewer is able to make sure that the interview is inclusive - that is, all voices are heard.
 Another result of a strong voice can be conformity effects - that is, people in the focus group simply agree with the ideas of a member of the group.

-Observation is a data collection method which aims to describe behaviour without trying to establish cause-and-effect relationships.
+Observation is a data collection method that aims to describe behaviour without trying to establish cause-and-effect relationships.
 Most observations take place in a natural setting and are called naturalistic observations.
 However, researchers also perform observations in laboratories - for example, observing mother-and-child interaction through a one-way mirror.

 Observations may appear easy, but there are a number of challenges involved.
 First, it is not possible to record everything in the observational field.
-A good research question and a well trained team are essential if researchers hope to collect data that has value to their research.
+A good research question and a well-trained team are essential if researchers hope to collect data that has value to their research.

 Second, it is important to try to avoid researcher bias - that is, the observation should not be affected by what the researcher expects to find.
 In order to counteract this problem, several observers can observe the same behaviour and then compare the results of their observations - this is often referred to as researcher triangulation.
 If the researchers observe the same frequency and intensity of behaviour, then the study may have high inter-observer reliability.
 If the researchers' notes do not produce similar data, this may mean that variables are poorly operationalized or that the procedure for the observation is not well designed.

 A researcher can choose to carry out a participant observation, where he or she is part of the group that is being observed, or a non-participant observation, where he or she is not part of the group.
 The researcher wants the participants to act as they would normally.
-This can be very difficult, because both people and animals often change their behaviour when they are observed - this is called reactivity.
+This can be very difficult because both people and animals often change their behaviour when they are observed - this is called reactivity.
 Sometimes researchers choose to perform a covert observation, where the participants do not know that they are being observed, in order to ensure that the participants behave in natural ways.
 In an overt observation, the participants know that the observer is a researcher.

 You have just been asked to carry out a study in your school about how students use their free time during the school day.